-It is possible for overseas companies that intend to set up their business in Hong Kong to do so by setting an office in the country without necessarily creating Hong Kong incorporated subsidiary as spelt out in the Companies Ordinance Part 16.
-Within the first month after setting up a space for the Oversea company, in Hong Kong, the company will be required to obtain a business registration certificate that is obtained from the Inland Revenue Department as stipulated by Companies Ordinance Part 16.
+It is possible for overseas companies that intend to set up their business in Hong Kong to do so by setting an office in the country without necessarily creating Hong Kong incorporated subsidiaries as spelled out in the Companies Ordinance Part 16.
+Within the first month after setting up a space for the overseas company; in Hong Kong, the company will be required to obtain a business registration certificate that is obtained from the Inland Revenue Department as stipulated by Companies Ordinance Part 16.

-Another option is for the overseas company to incorporate a subsidiary company in Hong Kong.
-Using Paul Hype Page services, you can incorporate from anywhere in the world, at your convenience.
+Another option for overseas company to incorporate a subsidiary company in Hong Kong.
+By employing Paul Hype Page services, you can incorporate from anywhere in the world, at your convenience.
 This means you can start operating in Hong Kong, before you have even touched down in the airport.

 The Rights of Shareholders

 The Hong Kong Company Ordinance reserves specific decisions to the shareholders.

 The shareholders of a company are expected to accomplish the following tasks:

 - The shareholders are expected to appoint the auditors at the annual general meeting.

 - It is the responsibility of the shareholders to alter the company’s articles of association.

 - Name change of a company is s responsibility of the shareholders.

 - Removing the director of a company from the office.